code2811/ecorise_platform/README.md

 Works fully in-browser; no backend setup required.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Proprietary License .
 See the [LICENSE](LICENSE) file for details.